spartarocks123/BRFSS_multimorbidity_project/README.md

 - The survey demonstrates a cross-sectional design.
 Therefore, no causal inference could be determined.
 - Self-reported BRFSS data subject to recall and reporting bias
 - ROC/AUC estimates incorporate weights but did not fully account for complex survey design (clustering, stratification)
 - Complete-case analysis may introduce selection bias (e.g., some participants completed other sections but not some but are excluded anyway).

+## 7. Implications for Practice (“So What?”)

+- **High-need populations are not access-secure** Individuals with multimorbidity engage more with routine care but are also more likely to delay care due to cost, demonstrating gaps in financial protection.
+- **Targeted interventions are warranted**
+Patients with ≥2 chronic conditions could have a greater need for the following:
+    - Cost assistance programs
+    - Insurance navigation support
+    - Care coordination services
+- **Healthcare systems may be inefficiently allocating resources** Increased utilization without reduced financial barriers suggests that access alone does not equate to affordability.
+- **Policy relevance**
+Findings support expansion of:
+    - Subsidized care programs
+    - Preventive care coverage
+    - Chronic disease management initiatives with financial safeguards

-## 7. Reproducibility
+## 8. Reproducibility

 - All analysis conducted in **R** using survey-weighted methods
 - Project structure: